TOAST-DOCS/autocomplete/en/console-guide.md

 ### 2. Indexing

 Do as follows to create and index files.

 **Create Index Files**

-  - Create index request files in the format of example as below
+  - Create indexing request files in the format of example as below
   - Create files encoded in UTF-8.
       - Save the file on Windows memo, by specifying UTF-8 for encoding.
   - It was created in the name of data/documents.json in the example.